RaderRMT/Billy/README.md

 ![](docs/main_interface.png)

-As you can see, there are plenty of things that Billy caOn do.
+As you can see, there are plenty of things that Billy can do.
 Let's start with the first function: opening a Replay.

 ## Opening a Replay